microsoft/Mastering-the-Marketplace/saas/labs/lab3-create-webhook/README.md

 ## Exercise: Invoking the Webhook

 In a previous lab, you purchased a SaaS offer.
-That offer should still be in the `PendingFulfillment` state, so the customer can unsubscribe from the offer.
-That's what you will emulate to invoke the webhook and see it's output.
+That offer is in the `Subscribed` state, so the customer can unsubscribe  from the offer.
+That's what you will do to invoke the webhook and see it's output.

 1. Open the Azure portal.
 1. In the command bar at the top type "SaaS" and click the SaaS service that is found.